Munio Weinraub: Biography

 From 1937 to 1959, he worked in partnership with architect Al Mansfeld, with whom he founded the Munio Weinraub et Al Mansfeld architects office.
 Their work focused on serving local labor movement institutions and designing schools, cultural structures, factories, employee housing, kibbutzim, private residences, office buildings and industrial facilities.
 The salient features of their joint work in its first decade were the reduction of the status of pre-given compositional patterns and a preference for pragmatic solutions.

 In 1949 Weinraub was nominated as the head of the Department of Architecture in the planning office at the Ministry of Labor and Housing, directed by Arieh Sharon.
 He was therefore involved in the initial planning policy-making of Israel.

 In 1951 Weinraub-Mansfeld collaboration won the entry for the site planning of the government center Ha-Kirya, in Jerusalem.
 In addition to this honorable mention, the firm won a dozen more national competitions during the 1950s.

 Weinraub and Mansfeld both began teaching at the Technion, in Haifa at that time.
 Their academic roles, combined with the challenge of entering numerous architectural competitions, influenced their diverging theoretical conceptions and their collaboration ended in 1959.
 When Weinraub and Mansfeld dissolved their partnership, it was one of the leading firms in Israel, regularly published in Bauen und Wohnen, L'Architecture d'Aujourd'hui, and other international publications.

 Weinraub continued his distinguished career on his own, pursuing commissions for socially conscious architecture, working for the labor federation, the kibbutzim, and various educational institutions.
 One of his final projects was the water tower at Gil Am (a youth rehabilitation institution in Shefar'am).
 This project perhaps best embodies his lifetime commitment to create useful works, designed with precise details and expert knowledge of materials to achieve a serene, minimalist aesthetic.

 In 35 years of career, Weinraub has established a substantial body of work of some 300 projects, consistently applying the Bauhaus principles and developing them.
 He left behind a number of masterpieces, such as the Hydraulic Institute of the Technion in Haifa.

-He died in Haifa in 1970 at the age of 61, buried in Kibbutz Kfar Masaryk.
+He died from colon cancer in Haifa in 1970 at the age of 61, buried in Kibbutz Kfar Masaryk.